 2. Email and instant messaging

-You would be surprised with the statistics of email malware.
-Biggest data exfiltration in the past has occurred via email and messaging systems.
+You would be surprised by the statistics of email malware.
+The biggest data exfiltration in the past has occurred via email and messaging systems.
 A huge majority of email sent today contains some kind of malware.